feshie/protocol-buffers/README.md

 protocol-buffers
 ================

-The definitions of the protocol buffers that can be used on multiple platforms
+The definitions of the protocol buffers that can be used on multiple platforms.

+There are seperate directories for every target language (currently c and python).
+C projects only need to pull in all.c, it includes the source for every generated message.

+This repo should probably be added to the project as a submodule:

+    git submodule add git@github.com:feshie/protocol-buffers.git
+    git submodule update --init --recursive